TheDarkSkyXD/berigame/HUD_SYSTEM.md

 # HUD (Heads-Up Display) System

 ## Overview
-The HUD system provides players with a movable, toggleable interface that displays essential game information and quick-access functionality.
-It includes a health bar and three quick-use item slots for consumables.
+The HUD system provides players with separate, movable, and toggleable interface components that display essential game information and quick-access functionality.
+It consists of two independent components: a health bar and a quick-use item bar with three slots for consumables.

 ## Features